cfengine/documentation/examples/tutorials/reporting/monitoring-reporting.markdown

 ---
 layout: default
-title: Monitoring and Reporting
+title: Monitoring and reporting
 published: true
 sorting: 10
 ---

-## What are Monitoring and Reporting?
+## What are monitoring and reporting?

 Monitoring is the sampling of system variables at regular intervals in order to present an overview of actual changes taking place over time.